-Do you have experience or informal training in a trade,
+Do you have experience or training in a trade

-If you have proven skills in a vocational field, it may count towards course credits from the Ministère de l’Éducation et de l’Enseignement supérieur (MEES).
+If you're good at a job or have skills in a trade, those skills might count for school credits from the Ministère de l’Éducation et de l’Enseignement supérieur (MEES).

-If you have done any kind of training outside of school or have held a job in a skilled vocation, we recommend you meet with the Education Consultant responsible for Recognition of Acquired Competencies (RAC).
+If you've had training outside of school or worked in a skilled job, it's a good idea to talk to the Education Consultant who handles Recognition of Acquired Competencies (RAC).

 About Recognition of Acquired Competencies (RAC)